Gihur01/csproject1/README.md

 This is a demo medical appointment system for a school CS project.

-The system is made using Next.js, a full-stack react framework that can implement page routing as well as managing the backend.
+The system is made with react and Next.js, with the ui built using MaterialUI's react components.
-The UI is built with MaterialUI using its react components The database and authentication system is made using firestore.
+The database and authentication system is made using firestore.

 ## Current Features: